Disclosure: Please note that post contains affiliate links and I will be compensated if you make a purchase after clicking on them.

 I had a totally different plan for how I was going to spend my day, but upon discovering that MasterClass had just debuted a brand new Poker Strategy Course by Phil Ivey — that’s right PHIL IVEY! — I dropped what I was doing and spent the next few hours devouring his course (and producing this review).

 When Phil Ivey, arguably the greatest player in the history of poker, comes out with a MasterClass, you pay attention!

-Unlike Poker Courses produced by other outlets, this one utilizes the built-in MasterClass price structure: $90 for the single class, or $180 for an All-Access pass to every single MasterClass course (there’s nearly five dozen of them as of this publication).
+Unlike dedicated Poker Training Sites produced by other outlets, this course utilizes the built-in MasterClass price structure: $90 for the single class, or $180 for an All-Access pass to every single MasterClass course (there’s nearly five dozen of them as of this publication).

 After more than two decades in the poker limelight, Ivey to this day remains a Michael Jordan-like, albeit somewhat enigmatic figure.
 His public appearances outside of poker events are exceedingly limited, and even within the poker world, as he typically plays in high stakes cash games in Asia, he’s rarely seen stateside outside of the World Series of Poker or, more recently, the PokerGO Studio.

 A couple verbal clues give away that filming of the course was done late last year.
 At one point during a lesson Ivey reflects that “I think I played a hand this year at the World Series” (clearly referring to 2018).
 Moreover, towards the end of the course he says “I’m 41” (he turned 42 in February).
 Obviously it takes quite a while to do post-production editing of a course of this caliber, but I’m positive that Phil and the folks at MasterClass knew exactly what they were doing, waiting to release the course just ahead of the 2019 World Series of Poker.